 You can also come across as an authority on a subject by having your content shared or quoted by other content creators.
 Someone else’s blog or video linking to your content will gain you additional exposure while giving you the credit of being a leader on a topic.
 Reach out to other content creators and see if they are interested in what you have to say.

 Customers strive to get content strategy consulting from brands that know what they are talking about.
 Your opinion and experiences are interesting to them.
-Demonstrating your leadership will attract customers, and in turn, gain their trust.
+Demonstrating your leadership will attract customers and, in turn, gain their trust.

 Be Personable

 Blending or mixing formal and informal tones for each specific piece of content will help spice things up, too.
-Your brand will want to avoid coming across as boring or possibly unprofessional.
+Your brand will want to avoid coming across as dull or possibly unprofessional.
 Make sure you carefully consider who your audience is at any given instance.
 If your brand can make the selling process personable throughout all steps, customers will trust you.
 Customers want to be comfortable and familiar with who they are purchasing from.

 Recap